latticesurgery-com/liblsqecc/README.md

 Usage: cmake-build-debug/lsqecc_slicer [options...]
 Options:
     -i, --instructions     File name of file with LS Instructions.
-If not provided will read LS Instructions from stdin -q, --qasm             File name of file with QASM.
-If not provided will read LS Instructions (not QASM) from stdin -l, --layout           File name of file with layout spec.
+If not provided will read LS Instructions from stdin -q, --qasm             File name of file with OpenQASM--.
+If not provided will read LS Instructions from stdin -l, --layout           File name of file with layout spec.
 Defaults to simple layout if none is provided -o, --output           File name of output file to which write a latticesurgery.com JSON of the slices.
 By default outputs to stdout
     -f, --output-format    Requires, STDOUT output format: slices (default), progress , noprogress, machine,